dimitarspiroski/short-stories/README.md

 2. **Data Management**: Data is fetched and manipulated through Angular services that communicate with the backend (Firebase or custom REST APIs).
 3. **UI Updates**: Components are responsible for presenting the data in the UI, using **RxJS** observables to handle asynchronous data.

-## Getting Started

-To get the project up and running locally, follow the steps below:

 ## Scripts

 **Local**: Starts the Angular development server with Hot Module Replacement (HMR) disabled and automatically opens the app in your browser.
 You can run this with the following command: